backupbrew/switchbrew/Filesystem services.md

 The official "MountApplicationPackage" func uses this with in64=0 and in32=7.

-After the in32-specific permissions are checked, it then checks permissions with permissions-type 0x25 and func0.
+After the in32-specific permissions are checked, it then gets the func retval for permissions-type 0x25 and func0.

 When in32=5, it uses in64=0xffffffffffffffff internally, otherwise it checks if in64 is set to 0xffffffffffffffff then throws an error if so.